Loop Vertex Representation for Cumulants, Part I: Bounds on Free Energy with Sources: The model

 To motivate the introduction of function $T_p$, let us first briefly recall how the loop vertex representation (LVR) works in the simple scalar case $N= 1$ \cite{rivasseau2018loop}.
 In this case, the partition function is simply \bee Z(\lambda, 1) = \int dz d\bar z e^{-z\bar z - \lambda (z \bar z)^p}. \ee The LVR in this case simply changes variable such that the original action becomes Gaussian; hence, $ z\bar z + \lambda (z\bar z)^p = w\bar w$.
 This can be done by choosing $ \bar w = \bar z, w = z + \lambda (z\bar z)^{p-1} z $.
 This of course will cost us a Jacobian: \bee \frac{\partial (w, \bar w) }{\partial (z , \bar z)}= 1 + p\lambda (z\bar z)^{p-1}. \ee Using $z\bar z= w\bar w T_p[-\lambda (w\bar w)^{p-1}]$, we rewrite the partition function as \bee Z(\lambda, 1) = \int dw d\bar w e^{-w\bar w-\log \big[1+p\lambda (w\bar w T_p (-\lambda (w\bar w)^{p-1}))^{p-1}\big] }. \ee The derivatives of the log are uniformly bounded in $w, \bar w$ because \bee 1- z[T_p(z)]^{p-1} \ee has only one cut in the complex plane, which one can avoid by tweaking the phase of $\lambda$.
 This allows to control the expansion for $\log Z$.

-The case {\it without sources}, of the partition function and its logarithm, has been treated in \cite{KRS}.
+The case {\it without sources} of the partition function and its logarithm has been treated in \cite{KRS}.
 Therefore in this paper we are dealing with the case {\it with sources fields $J$}.
 The source $J$ is itself a $N\times N$ complex matrix and $J^{\dagger}$ is its adjoint.
+Since $p$ is fixed we omit the subscript $p$ from $T$ when no confusion is possible.